Abhijit-2592/model-server/README.md

 # model-server

+## Work in Progress
-gRPC server hosting Deep learning models
+gRPC server for hosting Deep Learning models trained on any framework.